 - It also aims to reinstate the right to vote in federal elections for formerly incarcerated people, improve reporting on police use-of-force, decrease prison populations and crime in states through federal grants and prohibit employers from asking job applicants about criminal histories until final parts of an interview.

-Sen. Kamala Harris (D-Calif.) says prosecutors should "shift success measures" to "reducing unnecessary imprisonment, reducing racial disparities, and lowering recidivism rates" to help reduce mass incarceration.
+- Harris has said prosecutors should "shift success measures" to "reducing unnecessary imprisonment, reducing racial disparities, and lowering recidivism rates" to help reduce mass incarceration.
 She also advocates for increased funds for public defenders and extending the constitutional right to counsel to civil cases related to housing, health care and domestic violence.

 - Yes, but: As California's former attorney general, Harris faced criticism for promoting policies like a truancy law that jailed parents whose children skipped school, among other tough-on-crime policies.
 She recently said she regrets the "unintended consequences" of the 2010 law.